Enhydriodon

+Enhydriodon is an extinct genus of otters known from Africa and South Asia that lived from the late Miocene to the early Pleistocene.
+It contains nine confirmed species, two debated species, and at least a few other undescribed species from Africa.
+The genus name means "otter tooth" in Ancient Greek and is a reference to its dentition rather than to the Enhydra genus, which includes the modern sea otter and its two prehistoric relatives.
+Enhydriodon belongs to the tribe Enhydriodontini (which also contains Sivaonyx and Vishnuonyx) in the otter subfamily Lutrinae.

+The exact sizes and lengths of Enhydriodon species are unknown given the lack of complete fossils of it and most related fossil lutrines.
+Indian subcontinental species are estimated to be of weights similar to that of the extant sea otter, but African species are estimated to be heavier than extant lutrines.
+In particular, several species such as E. kamuhangirei, E. dikikae, and E. omoensis were estimated to weigh over 100 kg.
+Given these weight estimates, the three species likely reached sizes comparable to extant bears or lions, making them the largest known mustelids to exist, although a lack of complete specimens makes precise estimates impossible.

-Enhydriodon is primarily studied for its dentition, its broad, bunodont carnassials seemingly emphasizing diets that would be consumed by crushing prey rather than shearing them like the modern sea otter and unlike most other extant otters.
-Its I3 teeth (or third incisors) are canine-like and are much larger than its other incisors (although still shorter than its canines), a trait unseen in extant and extinct otter genera.
-While it is widely accepted that Indian species of Enhydriodon consumed bivalves, assuming the diets of African species proves to be more complicated.
-Due to the scarcity of complete fossils, it is unknown whether African species were generally aquatic, semiaquatic, or terrestrial, so it proves difficult to assume their diets.
-The African species, based on their bunodont dentitions, are hypothesized to have consumed hard prey such as bivalves, catfish, reptiles, eggs, and even carrion.
-E. omoensis of the Lower Omo Valley in particular could've been a terrestrial locomotor that at least semiregularly hunted or scavenged terrestrial prey with C4 plant diets which if true makes its behavior unlike any extant otters despite their occasional tendencies to hunt smaller prey.
+Its advanced dentition is well-known, its broad, bunodont carnassials allowing the lutrine to consume prey by crushing them rather than shearing them like the modern sea otter and unlike most other extant otters.
+As such, it is grouped among the bunodont otters, a categorical term referring to fossil lutrines with non-bladelike carnassials in the premolars or molars of the Miocene to Pleistocene and the sea otter of the sole extant Enhydra genus.
+Its I3 teeth (or third incisors) are canine-like and much larger than its other incisors (although shorter than its canines), a trait not seen in extant and extinct lutrine genera.
+It is hypothesized that Indian species of Enhydriodon were semiaquatic and consumed bivalves because their bunodont dentitions would have allowed them to consume hard-shelled invertebrates.
+It is unknown whether African species were generally aquatic, semiaquatic, or terrestrial, but their potential diets suitable for bunodont dentitions include bivalves, catfish, reptiles, eggs, and carrion.
+E. omoensis of Ethiopia in particular could have been a terrestrial locomotor that at least semiregularly hunted or scavenged terrestrial prey with C4 plant diets which if true makes its behaviour unlike any extant otters.
 It is unknown whether the species is an outlier amongst African bunodont otter species, but it has been suggested that Enhydriodon dikikae and Sivaonyx beyi were both large terrestrial bunodont otters of Africa as well.